 Intended to compliment more common keyboard instruments of the time, the miniKORG’s compact frame and front panel mounted controls are designed for easy operation at head height when placed atop organs or electric pianos.

 As beautiful as it looked and sounded, it wasn’t until the miniKORG 700S was released the following year that Korg really found mainstream synthesizer success.
-The basic architecture remained relatively unchanged, however, the addition of a second oscillator, aftertouch, spring reverb, and more transformed the miniKORG from a great sounding synth into a true classic.
+The basic architecture remained relatively unchanged, however, the addition of a second oscillator transformed the miniKORG from a great sounding synth into a true classic.

 It’s still remembered fondly today for its rich tone, perfect for smooth leads and full basses.
 Its cult classic status has lead to Korg producing the miniKORG 700FS, a limited edition reissue of the 700S, with impeccable authenticity and attention to detail, as well as some nice whilst tastefully subtle modern upgrades.